-The style of yoga I am trained in is vinyasa or flow yoga, rather than hatha yoga.
-In Vinyasa there are special patterns of movement and transition from one pose to another is done gracefully; whereas in Hatha yoga, a series of individual poses is done one at a time, on the right and then left side of the body, Vinyasa is more like a dance.
-When practiced with attention breath, and to aligning breath with movement, this style of asana practice also helps calm and focus the mind, as well as reviving important subtle processes in the body that keep us vibrant and functioning at our best.
+The style of yoga I am trained in is vinyasa or flow yoga.
+In Vinyasa, poses are sequenced in a special order, so that transition from one pose to another is natural, graceful and fluid; whereas in Hatha yoga, a series of individual poses is done methodically, one at a time, on the right and then left side of the body, Vinyasa is more like a dance.
+When practiced with attention to the breath, and aligning breath with movement, this style of asana practice also helps calm and focus the mind, as well as reviving important subtle processes in the body that help keep us vibrant and functioning at our best.
 We also were trained in some of the basic principals of Ayurveda, as well as some pranayama practices.